 NOTE: The course is taught through Escondido Adult School (EAS), and registration is completed through their website.
-This year, we will be accepting up to 100 students.

 How to Register

 - If you don’t have one already, create a new account with the Escondido Adult School.
 If you have an existing account, make sure your login and account information are correct and up-to-date.

 - If you are registering for more than one person, click on “Add New Family Member” when you create an account, and enter the details for that person.